xKEVKx/CassellRidgeApartments/replit.md

-# Bicycle Club Apartments - Apartment Complex Website
+# Cassell Ridge Apartments - LIHTC Affordable Housing Website

 ## Overview

-This is a full-stack web application for "Bicycle Club Apartments," a luxury apartment complex in Kansas City, Missouri.
-The application serves as a comprehensive marketing and leasing platform, featuring apartment listings, amenities, photo galleries, and contact management capabilities.
+This is a full-stack web application for "Cassell Ridge Apartments," an affordable housing community in Tyler, Texas.
+The application serves as a comprehensive marketing and leasing platform for Low-Income Housing Tax Credit (LIHTC) apartments, featuring apartment listings, amenities, photo galleries, contact management, and eligibility information.

 ## System Architecture